thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 For the state to be named after the entity, use ${entityName} as the name of the state.
 Thus during the action, you will be transitioned to a state that is called the same as the entity that took part in the action.

-{% include images-gallery.html imageCollection="states-5" %}
+{% include images-gallery.html imageCollection="states-entity-name" %}

 ## Next steps